Addressing Today’s Top Brand Challenges With Sonic Identity

 A well-crafted sonic identity is designed to convey information and help people feel more emotionally drawn to the experience.
 Like a good movie score, the sound tells half the story.
 It is the emotional thread that sets the scene, builds anticipation and punctuates important moments.
 By then selecting the most appropriate music style, instrumentation and tempo, you can simultaneously articulate the brand story and appeal to your desired audience.
 Without a strategic approach to the use of music and sound, a lot of the brand storytelling and emotion-driving opportunity is lost.

-The goal is not to flood the experience with sound.
+The goal is not to flood an experience with sound.
 In fact, sound will have more impact when it is sparse.

 Conclusion